bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 # Workspace-in-docker

+Workspace-in-docker has all the featuures of the *Base-Workspace*, and in addition it includes a powerful browser-based version of Visual Studio Code.

+![Workspaces are amazing!](./img/workspace-demo.gif)

+This workspace allows complete isolation of many IT-related projects, such as software development, devops, QA, data analysis, data engineering, data science and other.
+Workspace can be used as local development environment, as well as remote, when started on the cloud server, and can be secured with password.

+Workspace-in-docker allows to completely isolate and switch easily between projects that involve multiple programming languages, cloud CLIs, k8s clusters, configurations and have system dependencies.
+Withou this workspace swithing between such complex environments would require multiple actions and can be tedious work.

+Workspace-in-docker is great for collaborative work - itcan be easily shared, moved to any cloud server, backed up, has versions and can be easily extended and customised.
+Can be used as build, test or even runtime environment.

 Workspace-in-docker is a good choice if you want control and versatility.
-It is lightweight, includes open-source web-based version of Visual Studio Code, and a reasonable collection of tools that make working inside docker container nearly as convenient as working on local environment.
+It is lightweight, includes open-source tools and nearly as convenient as working directly with a local environment.
-Very customizable.

-![Workspaces are amazing!](./img/workspace-demo.gif)

 ## Contents